 - Providing material/printed work to charities that individual partners feel should be supported to a maximum value of £300 per annum per partner.
 This has benefitted events to raise money for Air Ambulance, a Church restoration fund and a Young Famers’ club in Warwickshire amongst others.

 - Fundraising events – Members of the team have organised several charity fundraising events.
-A recent event in December 2015 helped raise over £900 for Crohn’s & Colitis UK
+An event in December 2015 helped raise over £900 for Crohn’s & Colitis UK

 - Several Partners work from home and only travel for work related journeys when necessary, this initiative reduces the impact commuting has on the environment and boosts the individuals’ work life balance though smarter working.